Effective User Testing: Key Techniques for Better UX Design

 What Is User Testing?

-User testing, or usability testing, is a critical research method involving the users in examining a product or service.
-Such a scheme entails creating a sample of users representative of the target users and conducting the sessions in a simulated environment to monitor their actions and responses.
+User testing, or usability testing, is a key research method involving users to evaluate a product or service.
+It involves selecting a representative sample of users and observing their actions and feedback in a simulated environment.

 Why Is User Testing Valuable?